Home

 Depending on the version of your board, there may be a green LED lit

 indicating the board is powered up.
+If this is the first time a

 - Set the analog radio for simplex mode on an appropriate frequency.